Belize travel advice

 As always, tipping is voluntary, not obligatory.
 In restaurants, usually 10% is acceptable with 15% for exceptional service.
 In some cases, this will be added to your bill automatically, so do check this before paying.

 The Belizean Dollar is fixed at an exchange rate of US$1 to BZ$2, which makes calculating costs rather easy.
 Generally, in conversation, most people refer to the US currency as dollars, and the Belizean as simply "Belize".
 Belize is generally a pretty expensive country in comparison to other areas in Central America, and prices are usually around the same as in the US.
-UK pounds are not easy to change in Belize so please take USD.
 Almost all hotels and tour operators will accept the major credit cards, although a 5% tax is often added.
-Travellers Cheques are not widely accepted.
+Travelers Cheques are not widely accepted.
 It is best to carry small denominations of cash, as change can be difficult to come by.

 Belize is a relaxed country and the people very friendly but please ask permission before taking photographs.